christiankimbi/Overtime/README.md

 - Fix admin dashboard bug
 - Implement honeybadger error reporting
 - Implement new relic for keeping the site alive
+- Check on Data issues and verify, correct hours are being saved

 ## UI: